Skip to main content

 • Excellent links with employers and employability opportunities including the possibility of participation in our own award-winning Law Clinic.

 The best part of the Law department at Liverpool is the staff.
-The modules are taught really well, and I’ve found all the academics to be very approachable and helpful.
+The teaching is excellent.
+The academics are very approachable and helpful.

 Amy Knowles, LLM International Human Rights Law 2019